 Severe Mucocutaneous Reactions

 Mucocutaneous reactions, some with fatal outcome, can occur in patients treated with Rituxan.
 These reactions include paraneoplastic pemphigus, Stevens-Johnson syndrome, lichenoid dermatitis, vesiculobullous dermatitis, and toxic epidermal necrolysis.
-The onset of these reactions has varied from 1-13 weeks following Rituxan exposure.
+The onset of these reactions has been variable and includes reports with onset on the first day of Rituxan exposure.
 Discontinue Rituxan in patients who experience a severe mucocutaneous reaction.
 The safety of readministration of Rituxan to patients with severe mucocutaneous reactions has not been determined.
 [See BOXED WARNING, ADVERSE REACTIONS].

 Progressive Multifocal Leukoencephalopathy (PML)

 JC virus infection resulting in PML and death can occur in Rituxan-treated patients with hematologic malignancies or with autoimmune diseases.
 The majority of patients with hematologic malignancies diagnosed with PML received Rituxan in combination with chemotherapy or as part of a hematopoietic stem cell transplant.
 The patients with autoimmune diseases had prior or concurrent immunosuppressive therapy.
 Most cases of PML were diagnosed within 12 months of their last infusion of Rituxan.

 Consider the diagnosis of PML in any patient presenting with new-onset neurologic manifestations.
 Evaluation of PML includes, but is not limited to, consultation with a neurologist, brain MRI, and lumbar puncture.
 Discontinue Rituxan and consider discontinuation or reduction of any concomitant chemotherapy or immunosuppressive therapy in patients who develop PML.
 [See BOXED WARNING, ADVERSE REACTIONS].